 Reflecting OMB's shift in emphasis away from compliance in favor of risk management-based security outcomes, IGs are encouraged to evaluate the IG metrics based on the risk tolerance and threat model of their agency and to focus on the practical security impact of weak control implementations, rather than strictly evaluating from a view of compliance or the mere presence or absence of controls.
 In response to the threat environment and technology ecosystem which continue to evolve and change at a faster pace each year, OMB implemented a new framework regarding the timing and focus of assessments in FY 2022.
 The goal of this new framework was to provide a more flexible but continued focus on annual assessments for the federal community.
 This effort yielded two distinct groups of metrics: Core and Supplemental.

 Core Metrics

-20 metrics that are assessed annually and represent a combination of Administration priorities, high impact security processes, and essential functions necessary to determine security program effectiveness.
+There are 20 core metrics.
+The core metrics are assessed annually by the IGs and represent a combination of Administration priorities, high impact security processes, and essential functions necessary to determine security program effectiveness.

 Supplemental Metrics